 The Nvidia GeForce GTX 1080 is no longer top dog in its GPU family – that honour now goes the Nvidia GeForce GTX 1080Ti and, of course, the frankly ridiculous Titan Xp.
 However, with graphics card prices currently hitting all-time highs due to the rather ridiculous craze for cryptocurrency mining, the GTX 1080 is now our top choice for those after a 4K capable graphics card.
-If you don’t believe us, check out our Best graphics card 2018 article to see why we’ve picked this one and not its Ti counterpart.
+If you don’t believe us, check out our guide to the best graphics cards to see why we’ve picked this one and not its Ti counterpart.

 To help us discover why it’s our 4K graphics card of choice, we’ve got the economically monikered MSI Gaming X 8GB Twin Frozr VI.
 To the benchmarks!

 Of course, many flavours of Nvidia’s new GeForce GTX 1080 wonder chipset are available, but all come with 2560 eye-candy-creating shader cores, 160 texture units, 64 rendering output units for spitting out finished pixels, a 256-bit memory bus and a healthy 8GB of memory.
 The standard core clock speed and boost clock (the latter roughly equivalent to turbo mode in a CPU) are 1,607MHz and 1,733MHz, but this MSI model tops out at 1,708MHz and 1,847MHz respectively.

 The MSI also cranks the memory speeds up, but by such a tiny amount that I won’t bother with the details.
 Truth be told, the tweaks to the operating frequencies don’t amount to anything you’re ever going to feel in games.
 What you might notice is the cooling solution.